Low Histamine Diet Plan

 The other important part of stabilization is working through this low histamine diet plan.

-I divide the low histamine diet plan into 3 phases.
+We divide the low histamine diet plan into 3 phases.
 The length of each phase depends on your symptoms.
 Let’s start with Phase 1.

 Low Histamine Diet Plan: Phase 1